CTV Comedy Channel

-CTV Comedy Channel (often shortened to CTV Comedy and formerly known as The Comedy Network) is a Canadian English-language discretionary specialty channel owned by Bell Media which focuses primarily on comedy programming.
-The channel first launched on October 17, 1997, and operates two time-shifted feeds, running on Eastern and Pacific Time Zone schedules.
+CTV Comedy Channel (often shortened to Comedy) is a Canadian English-language discretionary specialty channel owned by BCE Inc. subsidiary Bell Media which focuses primarily on comedy programming and operates two time-shifted feeds, running on Eastern and Pacific Time Zone schedules.

+The channel first launched on October 17, 1997 as The Comedy Network by a consortium of Baton Broadcasting, Shaw Communications, Astral Media and Les Films Rozon.
+Through various acquisitions over the years, the network is solely owned by Bell since 2001.

+CTV Comedy Channel originally sourced most of its programming from the U.S.-based cable network Comedy Central.
+In the years since the channel's inception, and with the eventual shuttering of its sister channel in 2019, the network would move some of its programming from the latter to sister channel Much before rebranding to its current name on September 12, 2019.

 History

-In September 1996, 1155636 Ontario Inc. (a company majority controlled by Baton Broadcasting, with the remaining interests held by Shaw Cable, Astral Broadcasting, and Les Films Rozon inc.) was granted a television broadcasting licence by the Canadian Radio-television and Telecommunications Commission (CRTC) for The Comedy Network.
-The channel launched on October 17, 1997 as The Comedy Network.
-The network used the slogan "Time well wasted", a parody of the slogan of U.S. channel A&E's at the time, "Time well spent".
+In September 1996, 1155636 Ontario Inc. (a company majority controlled by Baton Broadcasting, with the remaining interests held by Shaw Cable and Astral Broadcasting.) was granted a television broadcasting license by the Canadian Radio-television and Telecommunications Commission (CRTC).
+The channel launched on October 17, 1997 as The Comedy Network, and used the slogan "Time well wasted", a parody of the slogan of U.S. channel A&E's at the time, "Time well spent".

-Through various acquisitions over the years, Shaw, Astral and Les Films Rozon sold their interest in the service to Baton, which became Bell Globemedia in 2001, renamed CTVglobemedia in 2007.
+Through various acquisitions over the years, Shaw, Astral and Les Films Rozon sold their interest in the service to Baton, which became Bell Globemedia in 2001, and renamed CTVglobemedia in 2007.
 BCE gained control of The Comedy Network on April 1, 2011, through its takeover of CTVglobemedia, in effective changing the company's name to Bell Media.

+Over the years, the channel has gone through multiple rebrands; from 2000 to 2005, the logo was given a "crudely drawn" look; the logo's colors were removed, leaving the logo black (although the logo's colors were still seen on the channel's website).
+In 2005, the channel's logo was changed from 2D to 3D; the logo's colors were brought back.
 On November 1, 2011, The Comedy Network was relaunched with a new look, consisting a new simplified logo and revamped on-air presentation.
 Their longtime slogan was also retired on this date.

 On July 12, 2012, The Comedy Network launched a high-definition simulcast feed available through all major TV providers.